 2. Click the Caching app.

-3. Scroll down to Browser Cache Expiration, and select the Respect Existing Headers value:
+3. Scroll down to Browser Cache TTL, and select the Respect Existing Headers value.

 Cache Static HTML with Cloudflare Page Rules

 2. Next, click the Create Page Rule to set-up static HTML caching on our site.

 3. Set the page rule to match your WordPress installation path.
 If your site is at https://www.example.com, the rule would be https://www.example.com.

 - In the example here, WordPress is running on https://junade.com, so the Page Rule should match https://junade.com/*.